PeterJonesProjects/projects-msc/README.md

 # MSc Data Science Projects Outline
-A collection of projects undertaken in MSc Data Science (Statistics)
+A collection of projects undertaken in MSc Data Science (Statistics).

-7/8 projects completed with the masters still ongoing
+7/8 projects completed with the masters still ongoing.

-Each project below outlines the overall goal, project objective, methods used and a data set (if legally availbale to share)
+Each project below outlines the overall goal, project objective, methods used and a data set (if legally availbale to share).

 The code and folders for each project will be uploded once permission is accquired.